analogdevicesinc/ai8x-training/README.md

 ### Submitting Changes

 Do not try to push any changes into the master branch.
 Instead, create a fork on submit a pull request.
-The easiest way to do this is using a graphical client such as [Fork](#Recommended-Software).
+The easiest way to do this is using a graphical client such as [Fork](#Recommended-Software) or GitHub Desktop.

 ---